Kitware/HPCCloud-deploy/SECURITY.md

 ## Enabling MongoDB SSL/TLS for encrypt communication

-The following variable can be used to enable TLS/SSL encryption for connection between Girder and MongoDB.
+The following variables can be used to enable TLS/SSL encryption for connections between Girder and MongoDB.

 | parameter                  | required | comments                                                                                                                                                                                                                                                                                                                                           |
 | -------------------------- | -------- | -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 mongodb_ssl_pem_path    | no | The path to the PEM file containing a public key certificate and its associated private key. mongodb_ssl_self_signed | no | Used to indicate if this is a self-signed certificate.
 This disables certificate validation.
-The communications channel will be encrypted but no validation of the servers identity will be performed.
-mongodb_ssl_ca_file:    | no | The path to the file that contains the root certificate chain from the Certificate Authority.
+The communications channel will be encrypted but no validation of the servers identity will be performed. mongodb_ssl_ca_file     | no | The path to the file that contains the root certificate chain from the Certificate Authority.